UniversalDependencies/UD_Czech-CAC/README.md

 # Changelog

+* 2018-03-01 v2.2
+  * Fixed computation of the LDeriv MISC attribute.
 * 2017-11-15 v2.1
   * Retagged pronouns “každý” and “kterýžto”.
   * Prepositional objects are now “obl:arg” instead of “obj”.